 Traveller Counselling Service

 If you are a young Traveller and would like to speak to a counsellor who specifically works with the Travelling Community, the Traveller Counselling Service can support you.
-The service works from a culturally inclusive framework which respects Traveller culture, identity, values and norms.
+The service works from a culturally inclusive framework that respects Traveller culture, identity, values and norms.
 They provide Traveller culture centred counselling and psychotherapy.
-They are a Dublin based service but offer counselling both in person and online.
+They are a Dublin based service but offer counselling both in-person and online.

 Opening up to a friend or family member